ryanchankh/style_transfer/README.md

 As mentioned earlier, there is a slight difference in my implementation compared to the original implementation.
 I was trying to find one that exactly follows the original implementation, but most of them either also changes some settings on their own or implementations concurrently with other versions of style transfer.

+## Acknowledgement
+I would like to devote my sincere gratitude to my mentor Dylan Paiton at UC Berkeley for the support he has given.
+Much of this would not be possible without he continually mental and technical support.
+I have learned a great deal about neural networks and neuroscience through discussions and weekly meetings, and I look forward to the more research in the future.

 ## Paper References
 Gatys, L. A., Ecker, A. S., & Bethge, M. (2015).
 A neural algorithm of artistic style. arXiv preprint arXiv:1508.06576.

+Simonyan, K., & Zisserman, A. (2014).
+Very deep convolutional networks for large-scale image recognition. arXiv preprint arXiv:1409.1556.

 Gatys, L. A., Ecker, A. S., & Bethge, M. (2016).
 Image style transfer using convolutional neural networks.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 2414-2423).

-Simonyan, K., & Zisserman, A. (2014).
-Very deep convolutional networks for large-scale image recognition. arXiv preprint arXiv:1409.1556.

 ## Personal Note